web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/static-assets.md

 ## Extend Asset Types

-If the built-in asset types in Builder cannot meet your requirements, you can modify the built-in webpack/Rspack configuration and extend the asset types you need using [tools.bundlerChain](/api/config-tools.html#toolsbundlerchain).
+If the built-in asset types in Rsbuild cannot meet your requirements, you can modify the built-in webpack/Rspack configuration and extend the asset types you need using [tools.bundlerChain](/api/config-tools.html#toolsbundlerchain).

 For example, if you want to treat `*.pdf` files as assets and directly output them to the dist directory, you can add the following configuration: